 Yoga For Performers grew out of regular yoga practice at Orlando Opera.
 General Director, Robert Swedberg, began to offer an experimental practice to company Resident and Studio Artists in 2003 as an outgrowth of regular work that he had done over the past 30 years in developing musical and dramatic skills with singing-actors.
 The Orlando Opera staff began to join in, as did guest artists and other interested performers from the community.
 Word of the practice spread (performers' social networking is a remarkable thing) and Robert was asked to offer the practice at the first Classical Singer Conference in Hartford, Connecticut in 2004, and again in New York City in 2005, Philadelphia in 2006, and San Francisco in 2007.
 The practice has also been offered at the Opera America National Conferences 2004 - 2007, National Opera Association Conferences 2008-2014, and the National Association of Teacher of Singing (NATS) National Conference in 2012.
-In 2008, Yoga For Performers was added to the curriculum for the School of Music, Theatre and Dance at the University of Michigan, where Swedberg currently is Associate Professor of Music (Opera Director), and offers Yoga for Performers to more than 90 participants in student and faculty classes each semester.
+In 2008, Yoga For Performers was added to the curriculum for the School of Music, Theatre and Dance at the University of Michigan, where Swedberg was Associate Professor of Music (Opera Director), and offered Yoga for Performers to more than 90 participants in student and faculty classes each semester until his retirement in 2018.

 This approach to yoga focuses on developing pranayama (Sanskrit for control of life-force, or breath) through those asanas (fluid postures) that foster the greatest expansion and flexibility for the parts of the body performers use most (thoracic region and support mechanism, face, and limbs), while avoiding some yoga asanas that might at first be too challenging or potentially compromising for performers.
 For example, postures that may not be initially practical for larger bodies, or that may unnecessarily put the cervical spine, neck muscles, and critical musculature surrounding the vocal folds in jeopardy, are not a part of this practice.
 Once a performer is familiar with yoga, more advanced postures can then be incorporated.